aff3ct/MIPP/README.md

 However, it is not possible to perform aligned loads and stores in the **unaligned memory** mode.

-To allocate aligned data you can use the MIPP aligned memory allocator wrapped in the `mipp::vector` class: .
+To allocate aligned data you can use the MIPP aligned memory allocator wrapped into the `mipp::vector` class.
 `mipp::vector` is fully retro-compatible with the standard `std::vector` class and it can be use everywhere you can use `std::vector`.

 ```cpp